 Second, we believe in the scriptures mentioned in the Quran:

-(i) the Quran itself, revealed to Prophet Muhammad, may Allah praise him.
+(i) the Quran itself, revealed to Prophet Muhammad.

 (ii) the Torah (Taurah in Arabic) revealed to Prophet Moses (different from the Old Testament read today).